Looking for amazing locations for glamping in Southern California? Come on in, we have you covered.

 El Capitan Canyon

 El Capitan Canyon is the granddaddy of California glamping.
 Everyone has heard of it and knows someone who has been.
-It is the perfect glamping option for families in that it offers everything from regular tent camping, safari style tents and wood cabins.
+It is the perfect glamping option for families in that it offers everything from regular tent camping spots, safari style tents and wood cabins.
 They also have yurts which your kids will think are super cool!

 You can do as much or as little in the way of traditional camping here.
-It is recommended to bring your own charcoal and/or firewood for your personal fire pit, however it is sold at the Canyon Market as are s’more and full meal kits.
+It is recommended to bring your own charcoal and/or firewood for your personal fire pit.
+However firewood is sold at the Canyon Market as are s’more and full meal kits.
 Or better yet, forget cooking dinner over the fire, just head down to the Canyon Market & Deli for your breakfast, lunch and dinner!
 The little wooden shack sports organic groceries, wines, entertainment items, locally created clothes and jewelry as well as your must have latte and packed lunches.
 As you can imagine, it serves as the social hub for the canyon.

 This is the place to go if you are interested in getting a bit more into nature, but not so interested in all that goes with it.
 Prices start from $145 in low season and $170 in summer.